Skip to main content

 Important: EHIC/GHIC Limitations

 The European Health Insurance Card (EHIC) or UK's GHIC only covers emergency treatment at state-run hospitals.
 It does NOT cover: medical repatriation, private hospitals, trip cancellation, lost luggage, or anything beyond emergency care.
-It's not sufficient for Schengen visa applications.
+It is not enough for Schengen visa applications.

 Coverage Levels Explained